-The 7th semester introduces the students to the fundamental disciplines of the study programme.
+The 2nd semester introduces the students to more fundamental disciplines of the study programme.
 Because the master programme appeals to candidates from quite different bachelor programmes, bridging courses will be run for the students.
 This means that the master programme for these students will be in alignment with the main objectives of the PDI courses and the students from different bachelor programmes will be able to communicate across the specializations and disciplines.
-For the profile Global Supply Chain development the bridging course covers product development and innovation in order to give the student a basic understanding of the values from the other profile.
+For the profile Global Supply Chain Development the bridging course covers product development and innovation in order to give the student a basic understanding of the values from the other profile.

-Furthermore, basic courses in product architecture and technological changepProcesses will be offered.
-The understanding gained from these courses provides the students with the foundation for coping with the courses defined as profile courses in the 8th and 9th semesters.
-The 7th semester will also introduce the students to the courses in globalization and entrepreneurship which is at the heart of the business development part of the study programme.
+Furthermore, basic courses in product architecture and technological change processes will be offered.
+The understanding gained from these courses provides the students with the foundation for coping with the courses defined as profile courses in the 2nd and 3rd semesters.

-The electives offered will give the students a chance to build up the necessary competencies in specific areas as an important precondition to the profile courses on the following semesters.
-If the students already have these competencies at bachelor level they can elect one of the other electives for this semester.
+The electives offered give the students a chance to build up the necessary competencies in specific areas as an important support to the profile courses.
+If the students already have these competencies at bachelor level, one of the other electives for this semester can be taken instead.